Whuihuan/touhou05win/README.md

 Misc
 ====
-For bug report and feature request, please contact the one you received this program from:)
+For bug report and feature request, please contact the one you received this program from :)
 ~~glew.lib requires 1.3.5, later version cause build fail.~~
 Updated Glew Libraries to 2.1.0.
 You should use latest version from the sourceforge instead.
 For the legacy glew (1.3.5) support, go to gameLib/Graphic/ and swap the directories named `include` and `include.old`